 Project risk management is considered to one of the most vital of the nine content areas of the Project Management Body of Knowledge (PMBOK).
 Important projects tend to be time constrained, pose huge technical challenges, and suffer from a lack of adequate resources.
 This unit of study covers most relevant tools and techniques for Identifying and managing project risk from a theoretical and practical perspective so that possibility of failure in critical projects can be minimised.
 It offers student with step by step through every phase of a project, showing them how to consider the possible risks involved at every point in the process.
 Drawing on real-world situations and examples, this unit of study outlines proven methods, demonstrating key ideas for project risk planning and showing how to use high-level risk assessment tools.
 It further offers guidance related to analysis aspects such as available resources, project scope, and scheduling, and also explores the growing area of Enterprise Risk Management.

 In this intensive PM capstone project, students are required to apply all of the skills necessary to successfully initiate, plan, execute, control and close a project.
-Working as part of a team on a simulated four-month, mid-sized, high-priority project, student will be responsible for developing the key project management deliverables, including the project charter, project plan, change control process, status reports and post-project reviews.
-Students will facilitate meetings, update the project plan with actuals and changes, present status to management, justify your decisions to key stakeholders and determine the impacts of your actions on multiple projects.
-Under the guidance of a senior project manager and their academic supervisor, students will be given direct feedback and techniques to increase efficiency and effectiveness.
+Working as part of a team mid-sized, high-priority project, student will be responsible for developing the key project management deliverables, including the project charter, project plan, change control process, status reports and post-project reviews.
+Students will facilitate meetings, update the project plan with actuals and changes, present status to management, justify decisions to key stakeholders and determine the impacts of their actions on the project.
+Under the guidance of a project professional and their academic supervisor, students will be given direct feedback towards achieving project goals.